katanemo/arch/docs/source/intro/what_is_arch.rst

 * Arch works with any application language.
 A single Arch deployment can act as gateway for AI applications written in Python, Java, C++, Go, Php, etc.

-* Arch can be deployed and upgraded quickly across your infrastructure transparently without horrid pain of deploying library upgrades in your applications.
+* Arch can be deployed and upgraded quickly across your infrastructure transparently without the horrid pain of deploying library upgrades in your applications.

 **Engineered with Fast LLMs:** Arch is engineered with specialized (sub-billion) LLMs that are desgined for fast, cost-effective and acurrate handling of prompts.
 These :ref:`LLMs <llms_in_arch>` are designed to be best-in-class for critcal prompt-related tasks like:

 * **Function/API Calling:** Arch helps you easily personalize your applications by enabling calls to